 Gerri Randlett, assistant vice president of alumni engagement and annual giving

-The fund already has $15,000, a large chunk of which came from Rick Blackshaw ’85, president of HEYDUDE, a division of Crocs.
+The fund already received $15,000, a large chunk of which came from Rick Blackshaw ’85, president of HEYDUDE, a division of Crocs.
 Blackshaw also has worked at Keds, Sperry, and Timberland.

 “With their gift, we were able to start promoting the fund in advance of Make Your Mark, our biggest fundraising event of the year,” Randlett said.

-The fund comes after Tim Ryan ’88, U.S. chair and senior partner at PwC, shared a poignant story about his first experience with professional attire during his Commencement address to the Undergraduate Class of 2023.
+The Professional Attire Program comes after Tim Ryan ’88, U.S. chair and senior partner at PwC, shared a poignant story about his first experience with professional attire during his Commencement address to the undergraduate Class of 2023.

 Ryan showed up to work at PwC just out of Babson wearing a suit and tie, but his button-up shirt was polyester and short-sleeved, unlike everyone around him.
 A senior worker took Ryan to Filene’s Basement and bought him two long-sleeve shirts.